 The requirements for a Ph.D. in Chemistry consist of a combination of coursework, examinations, and original research, as outlined below.

 Additionally, the Graduate School of Arts and Sciences (GRS) and the Chemistry Department guarantee five full years (12 months each) of financial support for students who maintain Satisfactory Academic Progress.
 This support will be in the form of Teaching Fellowships, Research Assistantships, or Graduate Fellowships.
-Funding beyond five years is generally provided (but not guaranteed) to students who are working productively toward the PhD degree.
+Funding beyond five years is generally provided (but not guaranteed) to students who continue to maintain Satisfactory Academic Progress and are working productively toward the PhD degree (as judged by the student’s Dissertation Advisory Committee (DAC) ).
 The time limit for completion of the PhD is seven years (exceptions require petition to GRS).
 A leave of absence of up to two semesters is permitted for appropriate cause, but the leave period counts towards the seven-year time limit.
-The following achievements are required to maintain Satisfactory Academic Progress.

 - Course requirements.
 At least five four-credit courses relevant to the candidate’s area of study must be successfully completed, with a minimum grade of B-, by May of the candidate’s second year of study.
 One of these courses may be at the 500 level.
 At least four must be at the 600 level or higher.
 Students may not accumulate more than one grade below B- in any class (including CH 699, CH 801/802, CH 901/902, CH 903/904).

 - Membership in a Research Group.
 Students who do not have the support of a committed, research-active faculty advisor are not in good standing.